 To whom it may concern:

 I am a billionaire.
-To earn my wealth I assumed personal and financial risks.
+To earn my wealth I assumed personal and financial risks continuously over several years.
 If I had failed and gone broke, no one would have felt sorry for me or bailed me out; nor would I have asked to be bailed out.
 I and my associates provided to the world superior material goods of higher value-for-money than comparably priced substitutes.
-We offered our products honestly and we charged what the market would bear; consumers purchased our goods wisely and gladly.
+We offered our high-quality products honestly and we charged what the market would bear.
+Consumers purchased our goods wisely and gladly.
 We stayed one step ahead of our competitors and we exercised vision.
-Our incomes have been proportionate to our contribution to the economy.
+Our incomes have been proportionate to our contribution to the economy and, thus, to society.

-As a youth, I didn’t know if I was poor or rich.
+As a youth, I didn’t know whether I was poor or rich.
 I never thought about it.
-I and my siblings were blest with loving, hard-working parents, who provided three square meals each day and a home that was a bit crowded but had good indoor plumbing and a good roof.
+I and my siblings were blest with loving, hard-working parents, who provided three square meals each day and a home that was a bit crowded but had good indoor plumbing and a roof that didn’t leak.
 I had a place to play football, basketball and baseball with neighborhood friends.
 I had a community with which to express the mystery of our love and awe.
 I became educated in an old-fashioned school by working hard on the readin’, writin’ and ‘rithmetic taught by the most important people in the world, dedicated teachers.
 Throughout my early years I was happy and content.
 Looking back, I was economically and socially lower class, but personally very rich in family, friends, learning, and sports.